 Major depression, bipolar disorder and schizophrenia are now being recognized as having mitochondrial dysfunction in common.
 With higher oxidative stress levels.[iv]
 Studies show that 1,200 mg per day of CoQ10 in bipolar adults experienced a significant reduction in depression.[v]

 - 5-HTP – I do NOT recommend using 5-HTP for treating depression.
-But thought to include it here since it is promoted as a “natural antidepressant”.
+But only include it here since it is marketed as a “natural antidepressant”.

 This amino acid is naturally produced in your body.
 And synthesized from the amino acid tryptophan which you get from food.
 5-HTP is the precursor needed to produce the ‘feel-good’ neurotransmitter serotonin.
 But a summary published in the Alternative Medicine Review noted a lack of evidence for ‘loading’ precursors to treat depression.[vi]
-Combining 5-HTP with SSRI’s, Tricyclics or MAOI’s will cause Serotonin Syndrome.
-And the side effects on its own are nasty.
-Or even deadly if combined with any of these prescription medications.
+Combining 5-HTP with SSRI’s, Tricyclics or MAOI’s will cause Serotonin Syndrome which can be deadly.

 - Ginkgo Biloba – This tree native to China has been used for thousands of years to boost mental alertness, improve cerebral circulation and for better overall brain function.
 Many have found Ginkgo Biloba to be very effective for reducing anxiety and stress.
 And for boosting mood.

 1,570 men and women in England participated in a study using 120 mg of Ginkgo Biloba extract daily for 4, 6, and 10 months.
-Those who used Gingko Biloba the longest experienced the most improvement in ratings for anxiety, depression, energy, drowsiness, sadness and happiness.[vii]
+Those who used Gingko Biloba the longest experienced the most improvement improvements for anxiety, depression, energy, drowsiness, sadness and happiness.[vii]

 - Iodine – Did you know that iodine deficient populations are up to 13.5 IQ points less than those with optimal iodine levels in their system?[viii]
 Since iodine has largely been removed from table salt in some countries, it has been suggested that iodine deficiency is epidemic.
 Particularly in countries like the United States.